 Two of the sides would have the Marbled Patten and in the middle I would showcase the Agate Slices.

-Before starting the marbling process I taped off the middle where the Agate Slices were going to be placed with masking tape so I could work on the Marbling without having to worry about the paint staining the centre of the table.
+Before starting the marbling process I taped off the middle where the Agate Slices were going to be placed with masking tape so I could work on the Marbling without having to worry about the paint staining the center of the table.

-This was my paint selection which was a mix of Blues, Green, Grey and Metallic Gold paint colors.
+This was my paint selection which was a mix of Blues, Green, Grey, and Metallic Gold paint colors.

 I poured most of the colors in disposable cups and thinned them out with so when marbling they can slide around smoothly.